 If you suffer from leg cramps at night, you’ll know just how uncomfortable they can be.
 According to the NHS, 3 in 4 cases of cramp occur during sleep and they usually strike in our calf muscles.
-But what are they, what causes them, and most importantly how can you prevent them?

 What Causes Leg Cramps at Night?

 Leg cramps are relatively common and will likely affect each and every one of us at some point in our lives.
-Lasting anywhere between a few minutes and 24 hours, the sharp pain associated with cramps is caused by the involuntary tightening of the muscles when they contract.
+Lasting anywhere between a few minutes and 24 hours, the sharp pain associated with cramps is caused by the involuntary tightening of the leg muscles when they contract.

 Although it is not yet understood why leg cramps occur, experts have offered numerous possibilities.
 These range from simple explanations such as dehydration and over-exertion to more complex ones such as a kidney or thyroid disease.